 The Tangible Media Group is seeking a postdoc for a one to two-year appointment.
-Applicants should have an outstanding research track record in the field of HCI and interaction design and have technical expertise in one or more domain (CS, EE, ME including fabrication).
+Applicants should have an outstanding research track record in the field of HCI and interaction design and have technical expertise in one or more domains (CS, EE, ME including fabrication).
 The position involves managing research within the group, guiding junior researchers and students, and coordinating collaborative projects with corporate sponsors.

 How do I apply?

 Submit an application through the main MIT Media Lab admissions process (https://www.media.mit.edu/admissions/how-to-apply) and select Tangible Media Group as one of your choices.

 Applications are due in December, and decisions are usually released by the end of March (https://www.media.mit.edu/admissions).

 What kind of applicants does the Tangible Media Group look for?

 Our group is first and foremost a research group in human computer interaction (HCI), and our members are passionate about the future of HCI.
 Whether or not you have HCI experience, you should be familiar with prior work in the area and have ideas of interactions you would like to explore.